Digital Images

 How-To Guide: Image Citation

-Students at the Academy of Art University (AAU) follow the Modern Language Association (MLA) format for research papers.
-This How-To guide (PDF) provides explanations and examples based on the MLA Handbook for Writers of Research Papers, 7th ed., which is available at the AAU Library under the call number LB2369.G53 2009.
+The majority of departments at the Academy of Art University follow the Modern Language Association (MLA) format for research papers.
+This How-To Guide (PDF) provides explanations and examples based on the MLA Handbook for Writers of Research Papers, 8th edition.
+For information on citing images in APA and Chicago styles, please see the citation information on the Library's Research Process Guide.

 How to Find Images